Tim Stone

 Timothy John Stone, CBE (born 1951) is a British businessman and senior expert adviser with interests in infrastructure, finance, nuclear power and water supply.
 He is a non-executive director of the Arup Group, chairman of Nuclear Risk Insurers and former non-executive director of Horizon Nuclear Power and a former senior expert non-executive director on the board of the European Investment Bank.
 He was also a non-executive director of Anglian Water from 2011 to 2015.
-He was appointed Chair of the UK's Nuclear Industry Association in October 2018.
+He was appointed Chair of the UK's Nuclear Industry Association in October 2018, a position he stepped down from in 2025.

 Stone was appointed a Commander of the Order of the British Empire in the 2010 Queen's Birthday Honours List for his service to the energy industry.
 In 2011 he received a Lifetime Achievement Award from the publication Infrastructure Journal.
 Stone has been referred to by The Independent as "one of the great sages of the PFI (Private finance initiative)."